 Activating the expert advisor

 This ‘Common’ tab is standard for all EAs, and it lets you determine the situations in which the particular EA will be active.
-The first drop-down menu is a simple choice, determining whether you would like the EA to initiate short positions, long positions or both.
+The first drop-down menu is a simple choice, determining whether you would like the EA to initiate short positions, long positions, or both.
 This decision will depend on your trading strategy and whether you already have too many similar positions (How to choose a trading strategy?).
 For example, if you have too many long positions, you may want the EA to only trigger short positions so that you can hedge against risk.

 Next, you decide whether you want an alert whenever the EA initializes a trade, and whether it should stop issuing the alert later.
 You also get to choose whether you want the EA to be active on live account trades, and whether to allow DLL imports.
 We already looked at how you could allow DLLs for EAs in the first step, but if you had left that option unchecked, selecting it here will allow DLL imports for the particular EA you’re configuring.

 Then you can either allow or restrict the EA from using functions from other external experts and whether you would like the EA to subscribe to signals.
 Some EA developers will also have trading signals, which their EAs will often subscribe to by default, this option gives you control over that too.
-Nevertheless, you can still subscribe to your own trading signal, but it would be your choice.
+Nevertheless, you can still subscribe to your trading signal, but it would be your choice.
 (How to find reliable trading signals)

 The following tab will vary from one EA to the next depending on the developer’s conditions, so it’s not possible to tell you what to do here.
 The best thing to do is to check with the developer.
 If you downloaded the EA from a legitimate developer, they will have provided information about their EA, which would help you decide on what to do here:

 When you click ‘OK’, the EA should now be launched and attached to the chart.
-To confirm whether it’s active, there should a ‘smiley face’ icon next to it at the top-right corner of the chart.
-To make further changes or remove it, right-click anywhere on the chart, move down to ‘Expert advisors’ and choose the option you want.
+To confirm whether it’s active, there should be a ‘smiley face’ icon next to it at the top-right corner of the chart.
+To make further changes or remove it, right-click anywhere on the chart, move down to ‘Expert advisors’, and choose the option you want.

 That’s it!
 You have now launched an expert advisor on MT4 and it’s ready to function.
 For more on EAs – how to test them and set parameters, here’s a quick video: